e2eSolutionArchitect/azure-finops-toolkit/steps-to-enable-Microsoft-FinOps-Toolkit.md

 - Click 'Create' the '+' icon to create an export.
 - Select 'Cost and usage (FOCUS)' template.
 Yes. it must be FOCUS template
 - Enter a prefix . e.g 'daily'.
 So it will be 'daily-focus-cost'. you can edit it as per your choice for naming.
+- Make sure the FOCUS export version is set to 1.0.0r2
 - Bring your cursor over the '*-focus-cost' hyperlink. and click the edit pencil.
 - A popup will open for the export settings.
 - Update the frequency as per your choice.